jeromecaudoux/body_builder/README.md

 ```

 You can override the default loading and error widget by using the loadingBuilder and errorBuilder.

-You can also configure all BoyBuilder by using BodyBuilder.setDefaultConfig.
+You can also configure all BodyBuilder by using **BodyBuilder.setDefaultConfig**.

 ## How it works